MajPaji/Pick-me-up/README.md

 this setting is not off after a while the app is deployed to Heroku, and checking should be done regularly to prevent this issue.

+Here the Signup/SignIn/SignOut functionality is tested in production mode.
+The results can be seen in the following [link](/readme/test/test-signup-signin-singout.pdf).

 ## Deployment

 This part explains how to, clone this repository from GitHub, or work the